 - Prepare the tomatoes: Cut the tomatoes into quarters.

 - To use a blender: Put tomatillos, onion, garlic and chiles in blender and pulse a few times.
 Add tomatoes and cumin and whirl or pulse until it is chopped to a texture you like (perhaps 15-30 seconds).
 Some people like it chunky, some like it smoother.
-Pour the mixture into a serving dish and gently stir in the chopped cilantro and salt to taste.
+Pour the mixture into a serving dish and gently stir in the cumin, salt and chopped cilantro.
 The salsa may still be warm if you serve it immediately (this is fine!).

 - Makes 2-3 cups.